Heade History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Heade have been found, including Head, Heade, Heads, Heed and others.

 Early Notables of the Heade family (pre 1700)

-Another 34 words (2 lines of text) are included under the topic Early Heade Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Heade Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heade family to Ireland

 Some of the Heade family moved to Ireland, but this topic is not covered in this excerpt.